dominikjessen/shortout/README.md

 This will generate a _dist_ folder containing the built extension.

-2. Open your [Chrome Extension Manager](chrome://extensions/) and enable Developer mode.
+2. Open your Chrome Extension Manager (`chrome://extensions/`) and enable Developer mode.

 3. Click _Load unpacked_ and select the _dist_ folder.
 Done - Shortout should now be installed in your Chrome browser.